goodmami/pe/README.md

 ### Value Bindings

-A value binding takes a sub-match (e.g., of a sequence, choice, or repetition) and extracts it from the match's value while associating it with a name that is made available in the `Match.groupdict()` dictionary.
+A value binding extracts the emitted values of a match and associates it with a name that is made available in the `Match.groupdict()` dictionary.
+This is similar to named-capture groups in regular expressions, except that it extracts the emitted values and not the substring of the bound expression.

 ```python
 >>> e = pe.compile(r'~[0-9] x:(~[.]) ~[0-9]')